bestia-dev/cheatsheets/zellij_cheatsheet.md

 bind "Ctrl q" { Quit; }
 ```

-Now to quit Zellij I need 2 strokes: Ctrl-o then Ctrl-q.
+Now to quit Zellij I need 2 strokes: `Ctrl-o` then `Ctrl-q`.
 It is not so easy to mistype this.

 ## Bash script for a specific use with replace